 Give your toddler healthy choices as they explore new foods and flavors.
 Young children have small stomachs and are developing food preferences, so make every bite count!

-The Dairy Group includes milk, yogurt, cheese, lactose-free milk and fortified soy milk and yogurt.
+What is the USDA MyPlate Dairy Group?
+The MyPlate Dairy Group is one of the five food groups.
+The MyPlate Dairy Group includes milk, yogurt, cheese, lactose-free milk and fortified soy milk and yogurt.
 It does not include foods made from milk that have little calcium and a high fat content, such as cream cheese, sour cream, cream, and butter.

 Use these tips to save time when cooking at home.
 Visit MyPlate Kitchen to discover delicious and budget-friendly recipes your family will love.
 Included in this page: kitchen timesavers and cooking for your family.